When taking a break from portraiture, I like to reconstruct lighting for photographing objects.

 How to: For this setting you will need 1 studio light or a source of natural light.
 Cover the sides of the light source so that it can only hit the desired area.
 If you are using a flashing studio light, make sure the light doesn't pour out and fill too much of the image.
 You can build up the set and shoot the light through a white wall - this will work as your reflector.

 3. Natural light

 This is probably the most used light because of it’s easiness.
 It doesn’t require any equipment and gives a fresh feel to your still life images.
 To make this work you should build up a setting where you thoughtfully place your objects in an effortless way.
-Lighting like this can be seen in alot of food still life photography and is best done on a windowsill.
+Lighting like this can be seen in alot of food photography and is best done on a windowsill.

 How to: Having a wooden table or a board will work as the basis of the setting.
-Objects like fruita, delicious looking drinks and cutlery work well in these types of still life images.
+Objects like fruits, delicious looking drinks and cutlery work well in these types of still life images.
 By trying to add a leaf between the objects and the light source will give the pictures an outdoor atmosphere.

 PRO TIP If deciding on creating great still life images, you will have to invest in kitchenware and food.
 But when starting out, still life photography can be build from the objects on your shelf.

 If you liked this article, you might also like How To Start A Photography Business With No Experience